redzimski/cpp_tttb/README.md

 **----build/**

---------_internal/ [contains Pyinstaller-related files; these are crucial to include in order for the corresponding Python executable to work correctly, but you shouldn't need to modify them]
+--------_internal/ [contains Pyinstaller-related files; these are crucial to include in order for the corresponding Python executable to work correctly, but you shouldn't need to modify them.
+This folder isn't part of the OSX release, as its contents are compressed within the tttb_py_complement executable.]

 --------tttb [tttb.exe on Windows; the main TTTB executable that you'll launch in order to start the game]

 --------tttb_py_complement [tttb_py_complement on Windows; the Python executable that TTTB uses to (1) create single-player and multiplayer visualizations and (2) combine various multiplayer files into single files.
-This executable can be called either within TTTB or as a standalone executable]
+This executable can be called either within TTTB or as a standalone executable.]

 **----Files/**